-A student who must leave school for an extended period of time due to family travel, community service, or an unforeseen event may qualify for short-term independent study.
+Short-term independent study can be provided to a student who will be absent from school for 15 or fewer cumulative school days.
 A parent who would like to request short-term independent study for their student should contact the student's counselor or administrator to begin the process.

-For a student participating in an independent study program that is scheduled for less than 15 school days, each written agreement must be signed within 10 school days of the commencement of the first day of the student's enrollment in independent study, by the student, the student's parent or caregiver (if the student is less than 18 years of age), the certificated employee who has been designated as having responsibility for the general supervision of independent study, and the certificated employee designated as having responsibility for the special education programming of the student.
+For each participating student, a written agreement must be signed by the student, the student's parent or caregiver (if the student is less than 18 years of age), the certificated employee who has been designated as having responsibility for the general supervision of independent study, and the certificated employee designated as having responsibility for the special education programming of the student, as applicable.
+The written agreement may be signed at any time during the school year in which the independent study program takes place, but parents may be provided with the agreement at or before the beginning of the school year to ensure timely commencement of the program.

-Since it is a voluntary program of study, the student must live-up to the contract provisions and the parent is expected to supervise the completion of the Independent Study Agreement.
+Since it is a voluntary program of study, the student must live up to the contract provisions and the parent is expected to supervise the completion of the Independent Study Agreement.
 Failure to do so may result in little or no credit being given for the work completed.